-Both the 4000D and the G7X Mark II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the G7X Mark II are recent models that are part of the current product line-up.
 The G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Canon G7 X Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.